m1dn1ghtgt/116-character-file-extension/README.md

 1. Download the .reg file.
 2. Double click it to change the registry and make the file extension.
+3. Download [test](https://github.com/m1dn1ghtgt/116-character-file-extension/blob/main/thisisaverylongcustomfileextensiontotestthelimitsandjustbecauseicanandthereisnoreasonforitbutitstillsoundscoolandfun.reg) or rename a png file to use that extension.
-3. Open it (via context menu) with any web browser or image viewer. (ex. firefox)
+4. Open it (via context menu) with a web browser or image viewer.
-4. Done!
+5. Done!